Slovenian Press Agency

-STA's main news services

-The Slovenian Press Agency is a source of news for Slovenian media outlets and the Slovenian public in general, as well as the main source of news on events in Slovenia for foreign press agencies and major international media outlets.
-The STA is the only provider of daily news in English for the expatriate community in Slovenia and for English-speaking readers abroad.

-STA General News Service in Slovene
+General News Service

-The General News Service in Slovene is a source of information for Slovenian and foreign media, state institutions, diplomatic offices, companies, non-governmental organizations and other users.
-Every day the General News Service provides up to 300 reports, features, press reviews and other news items covering domestic policy, business, international affairs, EU affairs, arts and sport.
+The General News Service is a source of information for Slovenian and foreign media, state institutions, diplomatic offices, companies, non-governmental organizations and other users in the Slovene language.
+Each day, the General News Service publishes up to 300 reports, features, press reviews and other news items covering domestic policy, business, international affairs, arts, sport and EU affairs.

 The General News Service includes the following categories: